pawl/raspberry-pi-1u-server/README.md

 1. Start to lay out the Raspberry Pi's, switch, and power supply breakout board in the chassis.
 Don't plug the power supply into the wall yet.
 1. Cut the 12V barrel connector off of the power adapter for the network switch.
 Attach the "+" and "-".
 You will probably need to use a ohm meter to determine which wire.
 There's a diagram on the back of the switch that shows
 1. https://labensky.de/raspberry-pi-relay-module-wiring/
+1. Move the jumper on the 1 channel relay from H to L.
 1. Wire the fan controller to the blower fan in the chassis.
 1. Drill a hole in the front of the case for the power switch.
 1. Wire the "PWR_OK" and ground to one of the LEDs on the front panel.